johnboaz/johnboaz.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a researcher working in the areas of deep learning, data mining, information and social network analysis, and reinforcement learning.
-In January of 2020, I will be joining the [Core Data Science](https://research.fb.com/core-data-science/) team at [Facebook Research](https://research.fb.com/).
-From 2015-2019, I was a graduate student at [WPI](https://www.wpi.edu/) in the Computer Science Department—where I had the privilege of working under the supervision of [Prof. Xiangnan Kong](https://web.cs.wpi.edu/~xkong/).
-Here is a copy of my [CV](http://johnboaz.github.io/files/CV_Lee.pdf).
+I am a researcher whose areas of research include deep learning, data mining, information and social network analysis, and reinforcement learning.
+In January of 2020, I will be joining the [Core Data Science](https://research.fb.com/core-data-science/) team at [Facebook Research](https://research.fb.com/) as a Research Scientist.
+Prior to this, I also interned at Facebook Research, Adobe Research, and Xerox PARC.

-selected publications
+From 2015-2019, I was a PhD student at [WPI](https://www.wpi.edu/) in the Computer Science Department—where I had the privilege of working under the supervision of [Prof. Xiangnan Kong](https://web.cs.wpi.edu/~xkong/).
+The latest copy of my CV can be found [here](http://johnboaz.github.io/files/CV_Lee.pdf).

+Selected Publications
 ------
 For a comprehensive list of publications, please refer to my CV.